andrewtheguy/podcastgenerator/README.md

   remote:
     base_host: "https://basehost.com"
     base_folder: "folder1" # use a random suffix to avoid people guessing its name
-  webdav: # for backing up config and feed
+  webdav: # for backing up config and feed, might be removed in the future
     hostname: "https://webdavserver/"
     root: "webdav"
     login: "podcast"